HelderRuben/CSD2/CSD2b/excercises/1.4_Inheritance/ReadMe.md

+# Last addition: Corgy and Husky

+I liked this assignment, so i practised it a bit more by expanding on 'Dog', adding Corgy and Husky into the mix.
+(**See inheritanceDiagram.png**).
+With their own methods, Corgy can look cute but not cool, and Husky can look cool but not cute.
+They also inherit the bark method.
+(**See consoleCorgyAndHusky.png**)

 # Experience of this assignment
 I am learning a lot by doing this assignment and i think it is important to reflect on it.
 I did not use copy/paste at all during this, so by repetition i learned a lot about syntax and how classes work.
 Also, using terms like constructor, methods and members is normal now.